file-format/Docs/en/spreadsheet/dif.md

   },
   "draft" : "false",
   "toc" : true,
-  "description" : "Your file format guide to know what is a DIF file and APIs that can create and open them.", "title" : "What is a DIF file?",
-  "linktitle" : "DIF",
+  "description" : "Your file format guide to know what is a DIF file extension and APIs that can create and open DIF files.", "title" : "DIF - Data Interchange File Format", "linktitle" : "DIF",
   "menu" : {
     "docs" : {